xinchishenwang/Yuxin-Fan.github.io/hobbies.md

 I am at fullback in my College *Team-SAM*, I like playing football with my friends. when I was under pressure, I prefer to playing football.

+##Hiking
+I love hiking, usually walk in the night with friends.

 ## Past Hobbies
 I previously enjoyed table tennis and basketball, learned play the violin from 6 to 16 years old.
 However, I almost forget how to play it, I hope I can learn it when I am free.